SantoriniDave.com

 Can you walk from South Bank to Covent Garden?

 Yes.
 From the Southbank Centre or Waterloo area, Covent Garden is about 20 to 25 minutes on foot, depending on your exact hotel and route.
-You can walk across Waterloo Bridge for excellent views of the Thames, St Paul’s, and the City skyline.
+Walk across Waterloo Bridge for excellent views of the Thames, St Paul’s, and the City skyline.

 Is South Bank good for restaurants?